Watch on YouTube: https://www.youtube.com/watch?v=ybuFLgF9oCI

 The new fan just slots in place.
 The original had some self adhesive foam pads on the top and bottom to try to reduce vibration and I did transfer those over after testing everything.

-You can see see the video linked above for before and after comparisons, but it’s basically completely inaudible sat here on the desk in front of me at 100W, and even running flat out it’s much more tolerable with that annoying whining noise completely gone.
+It’s now basically completely inaudible sat here on the desk in front of me at 100W, and even running flat out it’s much more tolerable with that annoying whining noise completely gone.
+I’ve since performed the same mod on my RIVER 2 PRO and it works great for that unit, too - although it did involve cutting away some of the internal plastic.

 Noctua 60x25mm Fan: https://geni.us/ySf0y